Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Launch2017

-AGBP is the GBP-hedged accumulating share class, which removes currency risk from bond holdings.
+AGBP is the GBP-hedged accumulating share class.
 Why hedge bonds but not equities?
-Because currency swings can easily overwhelm the modest returns bonds deliver.
-A 5% sterling move wipes out a year of bond income.
-Equities are volatile enough to absorb it; bonds are not.
-If you are weighing up how to allocate between equities, bonds, and other priorities, our invest vs pay off mortgage calculator can help frame the decision.
+A 5% sterling move wipes out a year of bond income; equities are volatile enough to absorb it, bonds are not.
+See invest vs pay off mortgage for framing allocation decisions.
 Full fund profile on justETF.

 9. Vanguard FTSE 250 UCITS ETF (VMID)

-The index: The FTSE 250 tracks companies ranked 101st to 350th by market capitalisation on the London Stock Exchange - the UK's mid-cap segment.
-These companies are more domestically focused than the FTSE 100, deriving a larger share of revenue from the UK economy.
-The index offers exposure to sectors underrepresented in the FTSE 100, including housebuilders, mid-sized retailers, and UK-focused financial services firms.
+The index: The FTSE 250 tracks companies ranked 101st to 350th on the LSE - the UK mid-cap segment.
+More domestically focused than the FTSE 100, with heavier exposure to housebuilders, mid-sized retailers and UK financial services.

 DetailValue